Field Judging Black Bears

 There are a few dead ringers in all this, and the information one has mentally compiled all becomes clear in an instant in a controlled close range scenario, such as a bait site, when a hunter finally gets a controlled look at the bear of a lifetime moving in.
 Big bears move like they are big.
 They can display indecisiveness, but all animals including people take pause when thinking and processing info, however, they will not be the bear that gets jumpy at every sound out there.
 If a bear comes in and has all other bears clear and undivided attention, promoting rapid submission or displays of fear, it will be a boar.
 The body language of a non-submissive large male in any specie is a rapid telltale of dominance, and such intolerant mannerism is as well the case with dominant big boars.
 If you see ripped up ears and/or heavy facial fight scarring on a big bear, do not waste any more time looking, it is show time.
 If you see a larger profile bear moving and trailing a smaller bear into the bait site, take the time to be sure, but it is virtually guaranteed to be a boar following a hot sow in.

 There is much that can be said on these boar and sow differentiation and identification topics.
 It may even seem at this stage of reading this, as though an elk hunt would have maybe been the way to go, if for nothing more than identification ease between cows and huge racked bulls, but we have a few giant bear silver bullets that we employ here to make this task if not easier, just plain fun.
-Starting to sound more like Spring Black Bear again hey!

-It is the giant super intellectual, predatory boars that keep every hunter daydreaming, and these old un-hunted crankers are our Remote Fly ~ In Area and Program’s #1 objective and goal.
+It is the giant super intellectual, predatory boars that keep every hunter daydreaming, and these old un-hunted crankers are our objective and goal.
 While these specific bear are choosy about a lot of things, much the same as any other big old age class animal, they are firstly very particular about where they live.
 Instantly we can pull a big bunch of “Black Bear range” from the equation regardless the program.
 First, our sites and locations are all set up in prime areas.
 If you want big you have to focus on, lock down and non-intrusively log time where they actually are.
 These giant boars will hold and defend prime areas, and if you are not in a game that has big bear, and focusses calculated strike effort specifically at them, you may well have stayed home.

 We focus on close range programs and stand sites.
 These big bear like it tight, they like it thick and they like seclusion and control.
 If a big boar is comfortable he will likely stick around, even in light of the rut.
 If it’s prime ground, sows will think so as well.
 When that happens in our remote programs, you’ve got multiple big boys on your hands.
 “Heavy on bait” is a “subjective” term.
 Everyone has their way(s), and when done right, baiting can be an amazingly efficient program.
-We are a Fly ~ In Camp, and that’s precisely how the vast majority of our annual consumables arrive.
-It need be efficient and highly effective to even be considered for this type work.
-We won’t break down our bait program here, but suffice to say we have been baiting bear a long time, and like all bear programs, we have our tricks as well.

 Our stands are all set in predominant downwind programs from the baits.
 This is important for obvious reasons.
 In the event of wind switch, we either don’t hunt it, or set up differently, non-intrusively and quietly.
 This is where great turf and a lot of it come in.
 The more quality ground to play with the better.
-In our area, every single site has big bear or multiple on it at some stage throughout the Spring Program Conservation Hunts, but it’s important to pay attention to the details.
+In our area, every single site has big bear or multiple on it at some stage throughout the Spring hunts, but it’s important to pay attention to the details.
 These big, old age class bear can prove nearly impossible to get on once they have sufficient data, you have convinced them, or they have convinced themselves that something is wrong.
 Thought out and calculated in everything done is absolutely key.
 To consistently take big animals, they can’t be on the red button.
 You just don’t go down that road.
 Big bear are highly intelligent, and Guides have to be calculated to consistently manage big bear.
 No irrational fast calls when eyeing over the real time daily data and info.
 That’s the nice thing about our bait programs, you can afford to be calculated, right up until it’s time to slip in a Hunter.
 And for Hunters there has to be time to play with to get their end of it right, even in high density, giant bear country.

 We employ a few tricks that can really help bring home the bacon.
 Our barrels are a great tool to use in size determination.
 In addition we cut logs at each bait site that are 5 feet in length.
 If a bear meets/exceeds the length of these on the ground, it will likely be a skull, hide measurement and age class management bear.
 To aide in sex identification, we run “jars” at each bait site.
-These strategically placed tree mounted “candy” jars provide a standing, unobstructed belly~view of bear for our Clients that simply cannot be beat.
+These strategically placed tree mounted “candy” jars provide a standing, unobstructed belly~view of bear for our clients that simply cannot be beat.
 For smart or educated bear, we have a few tricks up our sleeve to suck ‘em in.

 By Canadian Bear Outfitter & Guide ~ Wes Schuett